Presbyterian Ladies' College, Sydney: Campus

 On 24 March 1942, it was requested that PLC be occupied by the Royal Australian Air Force (RAAF) for the purpose of establishing a top secret Radar Unit and military barracks known as No.1 RIMU (Radio Installation and Maintenance Unit).
 PLC's displaced boarders, and some of the classrooms, found a temporary home at Meriden School in Strathfield.
 The school purchased Lingwood, also in Strathfield, as a centre for the school's remaining activities.

 At the end of 1942, the Meriden authorities indicated that they could no longer house the PLC boarders, so Lauriston (now the primary school of Santa Sabina College) and Welbeck, on The Boulevarde at Strathfield, were rented for them.
 The PLC Council nearly kept the school at Strathfield permanently, but ultimately it was decided that PLC would reopen once again at Croydon in first term 1946.
 The military agreed to pay for the extensive renovations that were required, Lauriston and Welbeck were disposed of in 1946, and the Lingwood property was retained as a preparatory school.
 Evidence of PLC's wartime occupation remain, with tunnels and bomb shelters accessible from below the stage of College Hall.
 A plaque presented to the school by the RAAF, in commemoration of PLC's wartime involvement, can be found on the school verandah at the entrance to the Main School.

-And so the Presbyterian Ladies' College, Sydney, still sits on a 5 ha campus, now adjacent to Croydon Railway Station and within 15 minutes of the Sydney central business district, Sydney University, and the University of Technology.
+The Presbyterian Ladies' College, Sydney still sits on a 5 ha campus, now adjacent to Croydon Railway Station and within 15 minutes of the Sydney central business district, Sydney University, and the University of Technology.
 Having grown significantly since its foundation, particularly since the 1980s, the school today features a mix of 19th-century and modern buildings, historic landscaped gardens and playing fields.

 Curriculum

 The Presbyterian Ladies' College is a comprehensive school with a traditional academic approach designed to prepare students for attending a university.
-The school is registered and accredited with the New South Wales Board of Studies, and therefore follows the mandated curriculum for all years.
+The school is registered and accredited with the New South Wales Education Standards Authority, and therefore follows the mandated curriculum for all years.